-We’ve shortened up cooking steps where we can – because it’s Tuesday night not Top Chef, amirite?
+I’ve also shortened up cooking steps where we can – because it’s Tuesday night not Top Chef, amirite?
 Sometimes you just freaking need dinner on the table in less than 30 minutes.

-But we also have plenty of slow-cook, “hands off” type recipes that are perfect for lazy Sunday afternoons.
+But I also have plenty of slow-cook, “hands off” type recipes that are perfect for lazy Sunday afternoons.
 Because there are weekends you just wanna sip a glass of wine and use cooking as meditation, stress relief, and fun.

 Maybe read a little book while the meat braises.